meelgroup/scalbarbarik/README.md

 # ScalBarbarik, a testing framework for (almost) uniform samplers

-Barbarik is a framework developed to test whether a sampler is almost uniform or not.
+ScalBarbarik is a  computational hardness based framework developed to test whether a sampler is almost uniform or not.
 It uses SPUR as the underlying uniform sampler.
-This work is by Kuldeep Meel and Sourav Chakraborty, as published in [AAAI'19](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-cm.pdf).
+This work is build on top of [Barbarik](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-cm.pdf).
+For more details checkout the our [CP-paper](https://priyanka-golia.github.io/files/publications/cp22_shakuni.pdf).

 ## Getting Started